 Prep tofu-tempeh: Drain tofu and place between a clean folded dish towel, place a medium pot on top for about 10 minutes to remove excess water.
 If using super firm tofu, skip this step.
-Once done, cube into 3/4 – 1 inch cubes.
+Once done, cube into ¾ – 1 inch cubes.
 Cube the tempeh as well.

 Make teriyaki sauce: In a small saucepan, add the tamari, water, maple syrup/sugar, ginger and garlic, bring to a boil, reduce heat and cook on low for 1 minutes.
 In a small bowl, mix together the cornstarch/tapioca powder with the water until smooth.
 Add the mixture to the teriyaki sauce and cook another minute, or until sauce thickens.
 Remove from heat, cover and set aside.
+Taste for flavor.
 If you like your teriyaki sauce on the sweeter side, add an extra tablespoon or two of your preferred sweetener.

 Cook rice: Cook rice according to package directions.
 I used basmati rice here which only took 20 minutes total to cook.
 Rice may vary in cooking time, some take as long as 40 minutes.
 If making a longer cooking rice you may like to start it earlier.

-Serve: Place individual bowls and top with a little remaining sauce.
+Serve: Place in individual bowls and top with a little remaining sauce.
 Would also be great with a sprinkle of toasted sesame seeds over top.
 Enjoy!

-Serves 4 generously, or 6 smaller portions
+Serves 4 generously, or 6 – 8 smaller portions

-If you don’t care for tempeh, use a whole block (14 oz) of tofu instead.
+Protein: If you don’t care for tempeh, use a whole block (14 oz) of tofu instead.
 If you don’t care for tempeh, use 2 packages (8 oz) of tempeh.